-During the Prussian-Austrian war, everyone expects a sinking of the shares on the stock exchange.
+During the Prussian-Austrian War, everyone expects a sinking of the shares on the stock exchange.
 A henchmen of Saccard brings a telegram negligently left over at the table of his boss, the minister-brother.
 Informed about the imminent would-be peace treaty, Saccard buys all the securities he can buy and wins an outstanding commercial victory.
 In his joy, he decides to double the bank's capital once more.
 The formerly stagnant shares of the bank register an immense leap again.
 Still an important number of the bank's own shares are kept for itself, an illegal as well as a risky practice (Çaya, 2005, p.135).

 Intoxicated by the new waves of success and glory; Saccard gives up all measures of caution and keeps ballooning the shares amid fictitious souscriptions.
-He inspires confidence in all hesitant adherents merely by his apparant devotion to the bank's accomplishment as well as his immense charisma4 (ibid).
+He inspires confidence to all hesitant adherents merely by his apparent devotion to the bank's accomplishment as well as his immense charisma 4 (Ibid.).

 It is crazy.
 But, great men of finance and wars work this way!
 Aren't they usually mad men who come to capture the success?
-(Translated from the original work in French, p.408).
+(Translated from the original work in French, p.
+408).

-Nevertheless; on the long run; undermined by informed rivals; the bank's sustaining of the successful tendency becomes visibly impossible.
-The financial institution experiences a drastic collapse.
+Nevertheless; on the long run; undermined by informed rivals; the bank's sustaining of the successful tendency becomes visibly impossible the financial institution experiences a drastic collapse.
 Saccard and Hamelin are sentenced to five years in prison.
 Through the intervention of minister Rougon, who doesn't want a brother in jail, their sentences are commuted and they are expelled out of the country.

-Indeed; in an interview between Charlie Rose and Bernanke, broadcast on Bloomberg-TV (October, 2015); the famous man of finances asserted that some authorities in

-There is a related anecdote in Islamic history.
-The Blessed Prophet saw a merchant of cereals rearranging his bag of wheat soaked in rain, upside down.
-He admonished the man for concealing the defect of his merchandise, proclaiming that he who deceives the community does not deserve to be within that community.
-4 The word I chose is very explanatory even though chronologically the economy obviously deserve to be put in jail.
-(But he also admitted that on certain occasions; the limit between actual "criminal intent" and "misjudgement" may sometimes seem somewhat blurred).
+Indeed; in an interview between Charlie Rose and Bernanke, broadcast on Bloomberg-TV (October 2015); the famous man of finances asserted that some authorities in the economy obviously deserve to be put in jail.
+(But he also admitted that on certain occasions; the limit between actual "criminal intent" and "misjudgment" may sometimes seem somewhat blurred).